eafit-apolo/apolo-users/docs/source/software/applications/Geant4/11.1.2/index.rst

         $ module load cmake-3.22.2-gcc-9.3.0-paiswui expat-2.4.6-gcc-9.3.0-nlngbc3 gcc/9.3.0 mpich/4.1_gcc-9.3.0

 #.
-Then download the tar.gz file and unpack it
+Then, download the tar.gz file and unpack it

     .. code-block:: bash

         $ wget https://gitlab.cern.ch/geant4/geant4/-/archive/v11.1.2/geant4-v11.1.2.tar.gz
         $ tar -xvf geant4-v11.1.2.tar.gz

 #.
-Then we create two directories in the same location than we unpack the tar.gz file, one for build and other for install
+Then, we create two directories in the same location than we unpack the tar.gz file, one for build and the other for install

     .. code-block:: bash